KTTZ-TV

 KTTZ-TV (channel 5) is a PBS member television station in Lubbock, Texas, United States.
 It is owned by Texas Tech University alongside radio stations KTTZ-FM (89.1) and KTXT-FM (88.1).
-Operating under the umbrella branding of Texas Tech Public Media, the three outlets share studios at 17th Street and Indiana Avenue on the Texas Tech campus, adjacent to the transmitter tower shared by KTTZ-TV and KTTZ-FM.
+Operating under the umbrella branding of Texas Tech Public Media, the three outlets share studios at 19th Street and University Avenue on the Texas Tech campus, adjacent to the transmitter tower shared by KTTZ-TV and KTTZ-FM.

 In the past, KTTZ-TV/KTXT-TV has operated under the alternate branding of Lubbock Public Television and South Plains Public Television.

 History and facilities

 KTTZ-TV is an open-circuit non-commercial educational television station licensed by the Federal Communications Commission (FCC).
 It began broadcasting on October 16, 1962.
 It was the network's only station in West Texas until 1978, when KCOS was established in El Paso.
 KCOS and KTTZ would remain the only PBS member stations in the West Texas region north of I-20 until KPBT-TV was established in Odessa in 1986, followed by KACV-TV in Amarillo in 1988.

 The station's former analog channel 5 was added to the FCC table of allotments in 1952 as a commercial channel.
 Plains Broadcasting Company received a construction permit for channel 5 in 1953.
 The station planned to locate on then-rural land at 74th Street and College Avenue (now University Avenue).
 That site is today used for KLBK-TV (channel 13) and virtual sister station KAMC (channel 28).